Can Cats Eat Chocolate?

 Treatment

-If you feel your cat has consumed a toxic amount of chocolate, go to the vet or your nearest animal emergency room right away for treatment.
+If you’re wondering what to do if your cat eats chocolate, it’s important to act fast.
+If your cat accidentally ate chocolate or you feel your cat has consumed a toxic amount of chocolate, go to the vet or your nearest animal emergency room right away for treatment.

-If the chocolate consumption is very recent (usually within one to two hours) the vet may choose to induce vomiting or administer charcoal.
+If your cat ate chocolate very recently (usually within one to two hours) the vet may choose to induce vomiting or administer charcoal.
 Medications might be provided to control the side effects, and more serious cases may require your pet to be intubated, placed on a ventilator or monitored for cardiac activity.

 Stick With Regular Pet Treats